 "Our menu sets us apart.
 It's unique because it offers seasonal, healthy fast food that mixes traditional European cuisine with more exotic world recipes.
 Dishes are made on site from the highest quality ingredients.
 Our service is friendly and personal.
 We ask our visitors for their first names when they order, so instead of shouting out 'vegetable tagine' it's 'Lizzie, your tagine is ready'.
 People prefer the personal touch.

 "Customers support our ethical approach to business, which is another reason they keep coming back.
 They're interested in our menus, suppliers and community work.
 Visitor advocacy generates positive word-of-mouth, so more people are drawn to us.

-"Our approach to business also keep the whole Friska team motivated and happy.
-Morale is high and we've created a working culture that's inclusive, respectful and mutually beneficial – we have a pro rata profit share scheme.
+"Our approach to business also keeps the whole Friska team motivated and happy.
+Morale is high and we've created a working culture that's inclusive, respectful and mutually beneficial - we have a pro rata profit share scheme.
 We also invite team members and customers to suggest recipe ideas, which gives them an added sense of ownership.

 Unique selling point

 "Although we very much believe in what we do - it's not a marketing gimmick - if we hadn't actively taken steps to differentiate ourselves, we'd be just another sandwich shop, which makes marketing even harder.
 Being different - if you get it right - has appeal.